uchicago-2025-capp30122/30122-project-chiffordable/milestones/milestone1.md

 For each source please add a section with the following:

-### Data Source #1: {Name}
+### Data Source #1: USA Census to get the average income by zipcode
 - A URL to the data source.
+- From a webpage
+- Cleaning of the large data sets

+### Data Source #2: City of chicago
-- Is the data coming from a webpage, bulk data, or an API?
+- A URL to the data source.
+- From a webpage
-- Are there any challenges or uncertainity about the data at this point?
+- Cleaning of the large data sets

 ## Preliminary Project Plan